SouthGreenPlatform/trainings/_pages/ouaga-NGS/RNASeqPractice.md

 {% endhighlight %}

-* Convert kallisto outputs into one single file that can be used as input for EdgeR -`Kallisto2EdgeR` script
+* Convert kallisto outputs into one single file that can be used as input for EdgeR -`Trinity` scripts

 {% highlight python %}

 # go to kallisto results repertory
 cd /scratch/formationX/KALLISTO/

-#load modules
-module load bioinfo/R/3.3.3
-module load system/perl/5.24.0

-#declare bash variables
-path_to_trinity=/usr/local/trinityrnaseq-2.8.5/

 # calculate expression matrix (if salmon use quant.sf files, if kallisto use abundance.tsv files)
  $path_to_trinity/util/abundance_estimates_to_matrix.pl \